-TRACTION (grip) and TEMPERATURE (resistance to overheating) markings, in Europe should at least have the A value.
+TRACTION (grip) and TEMPERATURE (resistance to overheating) markings, in Europe should have the A value at least.
 The TREADWEAR marking (wear resistance) will help you to select tyres that have a longer service life.

 If you want to base your choice on these markings, remember that the difference between a tyre with an index of 200 and 400 will be significant.
 UTQG markings should be considered as purely demonstrative.
 There is no obligation to use them in Europe, and the values are determined in the conditions of North America.